 What’s in it for you as a B2B content marketer?

-- It’s way cheaper than writing a 100-page e-book.
+- Save money, because it’s way cheaper than writing a 100-page e-book.

-Topics could be related to an individual’s professional skills, reactions to different scenarios or management of certain tasks.
+Topics could be related to an individual’s professional skills, reactions to different scenarios, or management of certain tasks.
 For example, if your company sells leadership courses, you could do something like this Emotional IQ test.

 If your business specializes in SEO, you can test your customers on how well they manage SEO on their blog.
-It reveals to them where they fall short, what they need to improve and provides them with a perspective on where to put their focus.
-In results, you can offer them your expertise, product or help in the areas they needed the extra assistant.
+It reveals to them where they fall short, what they need to improve, and provides them with a perspective on where to put their focus.
+In results, you can offer them your expertise, product, or help in the areas they needed the extra assistant.

 The purpose here is to educate your audience about a certain topic by giving the user feedback after each answer.

-It is ideal for informing people about complicated issues or teach about changes in the industry.
-If you consult on tax regulations and recent complicated changes came around, you can create an assessment to help your clients learn about the changes.
+It is ideal for informing people about complicated issues or teach them about changes in the industry.
+If you consult on tax regulations and recent complicated changes came around, you can create an online assessment to help your clients learn about the changes.
 For every question answered, you can provide an explanation.

 One of our clients used it to help their customers find out what role they play in business meetings.
 See here (in Danish)